- HOME PAGE

 A Human Documentary

-Second, to make accessible to the public an expansive array of original sources, written and visual.
+A secondary objective of the investigation is to make accessible to the public an expansive array of original sources, written and visual.
 By means of exploring multi-disciplinary and multidimensional types of evidence, the project constructs life-size topics of timely interest to working individuals, families, and groups.

 “Ever the human documents.”
 In the realm of historical time, place mattered, consequences were real, and life’s milestones from birth to death meaningful.
 The passage of human time is relentless, irreversible, and finite, everywhere for everyone.
 In “human documents” the unique past is valued, and resemblance to more recent historical trends raised to awareness.